lj-ditrapani/ditrapani.info.old/hebrews11.markdown

 doing works of the flesh under the law.
 They did not produce righteousness by working hard to do right.
 They had faith.
 And out of that faith come righteousness and a right relationship with God.
 And through the spirit, the good deeds were accomplished.
+It was God's power that accomplished the works, not man's.
 But they are all works of faith, not of the law.